vereis/wacko/README.md

 Most common functions are exported by ```src/wacko.erl``` which simply acts as an interface for other modules.
 I'm unsure if this is great practice but as a result do look at the exports list of that file to figure anything else out :-)

 ## Upcoming Features
-- Configuration file, either through rebar3 mechanisms or a custom config file, allowing us to customise port as well as project directory if ```priv/``` is unsuitable.
 - Logging intergration and metrics
 - Clean up code surrounding intercepting requests which need to be dispatched to arity 4 controller functions.
 - Permissions for assets?
-- Ability to use Wacko as an application in another OTP project, instead of having to run wacko as part of a site wacko is supposed to be hosting.